Mendy and the Golem

 Mendy and the Golem, originally written by Leibel Estrin and later by Matt Brandstein, is the name of two American comic book series featuring Jewish characters.

 The original was a slapstick comedy aimed primarily at children.
 The second series straddles a variety of genres, including swashbuckling adventures with elements of fantasy, mystery, and science fiction, while retaining slapstick humor offset by dashes of satire and political and cultural commentary.
+The second more modern version had artwork in the style of Archie Comics by former Archie artist Stan Goldberg.

 Publication history

 The first Mendy and the Golem series followed the exploits of Mendy Klein, who found a Golem in their father's synagogue.
 The Klein siblings and their Golem (named Sholem) get into all sorts of scrapes, and walk out of them with a moral based on Jewish texts.

 In the second series, the Kleins have created a modern-day Golem with the assistance of the venerable Reb Zushe, an aging Rabbinical scholar.
 This version of the characters originated as a series of comic strips, Mendy's Fun Page that ran weekly in Jewish newspapers in North America and Australia, beginning in 1997.